fogus/spiel/taschenspiele/machipongo/README.markdown

 Setup
 =====

-The game requires 9 coins of differing sizes: 3 small, 3 medium, and 3 large.
-I've found that 3 quarters (USD), 3 nickels, and 3 pennies work well.
+The game requires 12 coins of differing sizes: 4 small, 4 medium, and 4 large.
+I've found that quarters (USD), nickels, and pennies work well.
 The game is played on any flat surface in a virtual or hand-drawn 3x3 grid.
 The back of a napkin works well for this.

 The virtual grid is situated between the players and the row nearest to each player is their "home row."
+Additionally, three piles of 3 coins stacked from bottom to top, largest to smallest, in the three center cells of the grid.
+The remaining three coins are placed between the players with either heads or tails all facing up.

 Goal
 ====